Cardinals' Kolten Wong: Hits safely for first time since return

 Wong went 2-for-4 with a run in Sunday's 4-3 loss to the Pirates.

-Wong had gone 0-for-3 in his return to the lineup on Friday and then gotten the day off Saturday, so Sunday's pair of singles represented his first time hitting safely since his return from a disabled list stint due to a triceps injury.
+Wong had gone 0-for-3 in his return to the lineup on Friday and then got the day off Saturday, so Sunday's pair of singles represented his first time hitting safely since his return from a disabled list stint due to a triceps injury.
 The 26-year-old's season average sits at a career-best .300, while his .389 OBP and .438 slugging also represent high-water marks.

 More News